ChrisBertrandDotNet/ST-Recover/readme.md

 The disk desynchronized mark is the origin of the problem, due to a bad setting in the drive which originally formatted the disk, and the MFM decoding and resynchronization if a method I use to recover the sector.

 If you followed the explanation, you should have noticed that the problem is with the first sector of each track.
-So why in the table of sectors the blue rectangles are not all in the upper row ?
-This is because the sectors were not numbered normally during formatting, they where shift in order to allow the drive controller (the processor that manages the drive) more time to move the head to the next track (it takes time and the disk goes on turning) and to read as early as possible the next sector.
+So why in the table of sectors the blue rectangles are not all in the left row ?
+Because the sectors were not numbered normally during formatting, they were shifted in order to allow the drive controller (the processor that manages the drive) more time to move the head to the next track (it takes time and the disk goes on turning) and to read as early as possible the next sector.
 Sorry if I am not clear enough, you should find information on internet about how speeding up floppy disk accesses through [sector interleaving](https://en.wikipedia.org/wiki/Interleaving_(disk_storage)).